YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

 ------------

 The first stop for command help text is the ``Pass::short_help``.
-This is a short sentence describing the pass, and is set in the ``Pass`` constructor, as demonstrated here with `chformal`.
+This is a short sentence describing the pass, and is set in the ``Pass`` constructor with the name of the pass, as demonstrated here with `chformal`.

 .. literalinclude:: /generated/chformal.cc
    :language: c++
    :start-at: public Pass {
-   :end-before: bool formatted_help()
+   :end-at: ChformalPass()
    :caption: ``ChformalPass()`` from :file:`passes/cmds/chformal.cc`
+   :append:
-   :append: // ...
+              // ...
       } ChformalPass;

 All currently available commands are listed with their ``short_help`` string